inbo/tutorials/content/articles/statistics/index.md

     non-parametric estimation of intensity, correlation, and spacing properties.
 The third part discusses model-fitting and statistical inference for point patterns.
-The final part describes point patterns with additional {"}structure,{"} such as complicated marks, space-time observations, three- and higher-dimensional spaces,
+The final part describes point patterns with additional {“}structure,{”} such as complicated marks, space-time observations, three- and higher-dimensional spaces,
     replicated observations, and point patterns constrained to a network of lines.
 Easily Analyze Your Own Data Throughout the book, the